ShannaChang/FiveInRow/README.md

    an initial board, a function to customize a board, a function to update the current game status and a loop for run the game correctly.

+### Execute

-2. To run our project, just load "Five.hs" then input "main".
+   To run our project, just load "Five.hs" then input "main".
 There are some example inputs and results as follows:

    ```